HuangTTzero/Monoallelic/README.md

 bash bam2fastq_RNA.sh
 ```
 ## 4. Data Analysis Code
 The data analysis scripts for generating figures and processing data can be found in the Figure folder of this repository.
 These scripts include visualizations and analyses that support the results of this project.
+The allele-specific datasets generated from the different F1 mouse crosses analyzed in this study are available on Zenodo at https://doi.org/10.5281/zenodo.22842720.

 ## 5. Software for BAM File Assignment
 The scripts used for assigning reads in BAM files to specific alleles come from the following repositories: